Cost of Living in The Gambia

 Cost of everyday essentials in the Gambia

-The main change in your spending that will benefit your bank is the price of petrol a full tank in the U.K can cost around £71.50 based on £1.30 per litre with a 55-litre tank.
-Whereas in the Gambia you could fill the same size tank up for £47.30 saving you £96.80 a month if you fill up your tank (There is the internet paid for on petrol savings alone!).
-If you don’t drive you can get an extremely cheap monthly public transport pass for 2500 Dalasi which is only £40!
+The main change in your spending that will benefit your bank is the price of petrol.
+A full tank in the UK can cost around £71.50 based on £1.30 per litre with a 55 litre tank.
+Whereas in The Gambia you could fill the same size tank for just £29.85 based on 53 Dalasi per litre or £0.54 saving you around £41.65 per fill.
+If you fill up twice a month that is a saving of £83.30 monthly enough to cover most of your internet costs just from fuel savings alone.
+If you do not drive public transport is incredibly affordable.
+A monthly pass typically costs around 2,500 Dalasi which is just £25.58.

 Cost of entertainment & enjoyment in the Gambia